michelmelo/commerce.js/docs/02_Categories.md

 This section of the documentation goes through the [categories](#list-categories) resource which can be associated with products.
 The categories resource helps to organize products into groups.
 By creating categories and associating them to your products, you can pass optional parameters to filter the products by the `category_slug` or `category_id` in the products endpoint.
-Category data can also be accessed from the product object.
+Category data can also accessed from the product object.

 ---